mobile-dev-inc/dadb/README.md

 1. Pair your device over wifi using the standard `adb pair HOST:PORT CODE` command ([docs](https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi-android-11+)).
     * eg: `adb pair 10.0.0.192:45678 123456`
+2. Tell adbd to listen on tcp port 5555.
+    * `adb tcpip 5555`
-2. Once your device is paired, dadb can connect to your device using your device's IP address (same as HOST above).
+4. Once your device is paired, dadb can connect to your device using your device's IP address (same as HOST above).
     * eg: `Dadb.connect(10.0.0.192, 5555)`.

 #### Connect over Wi-Fi - Android 10 and below